 Usher: yes we can -- and at no extra charge, too.
 He's my son -- a 25-year old honors graduate from Sonoma State and an Eagle Scout.
 He will also dress appropriately.

 Witnesses: Two are required in Washington state, none in Idaho.
 Yes, we can provide them at no extra charge.

 We will stay for pictures should you wish to have your Officiant in the photos.

 As a broad rule-of-thumb, we typically don't stay for the reception.
 The reception is a special, intimate time for friends and family to enjoy the newlyweds and vice-versa.
-To be honest - about the last thing anyone wants to do at a reception -- is keep the Minister entertained.

 I am currently out-of-state, or too far away to meet with you before the wedding.
 Can I still book your services?

 Yes, of course.
 You may always book our services no matter where you are if we have the date available.
 If we cannot meet in person, we can meet via telephone or Zoom.

 What's the difference between a marriage license and a marriage certificate?